Hepatitis B

 • Reducing stress

 • Being cautious about using drugs, including prescription, over-the-counter, and street drugs.
-Even drugs containing Tylenol (acetaminophen) should be used under your health care provider's supervision as they may cause liver damage.
+Even drugs containing Tylenol (acetaminophen) should be used under your healthcare provider's supervision as they may cause liver damage.

 HIV Treatment for People Who Are also Living with HBV (Co-Infected)

 The US Department of Health and Human Services updated its guidelines for the treatment of people co-infected with HIV and HBV in September 2022.
-These guidelines recommend that all people with HIV/HBV co-infection, including pregnant women, who need HBV treatment or are starting HIV drugs be put on a drug regimen that is active against both HIV and HBV.
+These guidelines recommend that all people with HIV/HBV co-infection, including pregnant people, who need HBV treatment or are starting HIV drugs be put on a drug regimen that is active against both HIV and HBV.
 The World Health Organization (WHO)'s guidelines from March 2015 also recommend that all people co-infected with HIV and HBV receive HIV drugs.

-It is best to talk to your health care provider about treatment options when you are living with both HIV and HBV.
+It is best to talk to your healthcare provider about treatment options when you are living with both HIV and HBV.
 The risk of developing abnormal liver function while you are receiving HIV drugs is higher if you are also living with HBV.

 Image